 6 Nov 2016 – Kwong Wai Siew Peck San Theng

 Glad that we took the time to explore this location.
 Was first time here 8yrs ago, also with Yun and then we only had time to pay our respects with the blue generation, but did not check the grounds.
 It was then that Yun observed that the glass was cracked on our grandmother’s niche.
 It is now replaced with marble.
-Strange that our beloved helper’s, HungJeh niche is under grandfather.
-Fond memories of a gracious and kind person.
-She made the best dishes, and up to today am unable to taste anything as good as some of her dishes.
+Strange that our beloved helper HungJeh niche is under grandfather.
+Fond memories of a gracious and kind person who made the best dishes, and up to today am unable to taste anything as good as some of her dishes.

 The porcelain wall murals – Chinese classic stories from the Romance of 3Kingdoms +many more murals inside this temple.

 Glad to have talked to a gentleman at the administration building who gave us a brief run-down on the history and yes this is the original location of our grandparents’ cemetery.
-Appreciations to them for providing me a wonderful and blissful childhood; to HungJeh for her cooking which has taught me how good food should taste.
+Appreciations to them for providing me a wonderful and blissful childhood; to HungJeh for her cooking which has taught me what good food should taste like.

 .

 Sun: both mind and stomach need to rest before the heart gives in – going to be another busy week ahead.
-Have so far managed to not repeat any foods for Yun but now that she is with Annie&family, it is up to her to remember what she has eaten 🙂
+Have so far managed to not repeat any foods for Yun but now that she is with Annie&family, it is up to her to remember what she has eaten, hahaha!

 Winter is hitting with full force in Norway (winter pix downloaded).